Click here to view the Agenda for the AASB Research Forum

-The Australian Accounting Standards Board (AASB) together with the University of New South Wales, will be co-hosting the annual AASB Research Forum on Monday, November 29, where academics and financial reporting stakeholders from the for-profit and not-for-profit sectors will come together to discuss the following three research projects:
+The Australian Accounting Standards Board (AASB) together with the University of New South Wales, co-hosted the annual AASB Research Forum on Monday, November 29, where academics and financial reporting stakeholders from the for-profit and not-for-profit sectors came together to discuss the following three research projects:

 An evaluation of the impacts of the adoption of AASB 15 Revenue from Contracts with Customers

 Professor Peter Wells, University of Technology Sydney

 Associate Professor Helen Spiropoulos, University of Technology Sydney

 Sebastian Onie, University of Technology Sydney

 The objective of this paper is to evaluate the impact of the adoption of IFRS 15 Revenue from Contracts with Customers on the relevance of general purpose financial reports for Australian listed firms.
 There was considerable variation in the impacts and the disclosures made relating to transition to the new standard, and that many firms transitioned with minimal disclosures.
 This included firms where the impacts were material.
 There is some evidence that the impacts of transitioning to the new accounting standard were targeted at firms where earnings were less relevant.
 However, there is little evidence that the new standard improved the relevance of earnings generally, and whether it resolved issues with the relevance of earnings is doubtful.